Explosive device close to church wounds two in central Athens

-ATHENS (Reuters) - An explosive device wounded a police officer and a civilian when it detonated outside a church in central Athens early on Thursday, police and state media said.
+ATHENS (Reuters) - An explosive device wounded a police officer and a civilian when it detonated outside a church in central Athens early on Thursday, shortly before liturgy was due to start and without warning, police and state media said.

-There was no claim of responsibility for the attack.
-The church lies in the heavily policed, upscale Kolonaki quarter which borders on Exarchia, a district where clashes between police and self-styled anarchists are common.
+There was no claim of responsibility for the attack outside the Saint Dionysios church in the heavily policed, wealthy Kolonaki quarter which borders on Exarchia, a district where clashes between police and anarchists are common.

 The police officer and a second person - identified by state TV as the church caretaker - were taken to hospital and police cordoned off the area.

-“The police officer spotted a box outside the entrance of the church and thought it was strange.
-The blast was not powerful, the officer was injured in the face and hands,” the police official, who declined to be identified, told Reuters.
+Their injuries were not life threatening, health officials said.

-Witnesses cited by state television suggested the caretaker had called police after finding the package.
-There was no warning call that the device would go off, the official said.
+Witnesses cited by state television suggested the caretaker called police after finding the package.
+There was no warning call that the device would go off.
 Police were checking footage from surveillance cameras in the area.

+“The blast was not powerful, the officer was injured in the face and hands,” a police official, who declined to be identified, told Reuters.

+Police found remnants of a timing device at the site of the blast but it was unclear if it was remote-controlled, the police official said.

 Small-scale attacks on businesses, state buildings, police and politicians are not uncommon in Greece, which has a long history of political violence.